Managing Director & Partner

 Fortunately, many of the obstacles can be overcome.
 Nine initiatives can enable companies to tackle their supply chain emissions successfully.

 Build a value chain emissions baseline and exchange data with suppliers.
-Establishing a comprehensive emissions baseline is a crucial first step.
+Establishing a comprehensive emissions baseline is a crucial first step in a supply chain carbon footprint reduction strategy.
 Starting with tier 1 suppliers and the products, components, and commodities that account for the most CO2 emissions, companies should define a baseline using emissions factor databases, paired with direct supplier data where available.

 Set ambitious reduction targets on scopes 1 to 3 and publicly report progress.
 Once they have transparency on their supply chain emissions, companies should set a public target of 1.5°C, a net-zero target, or both, across all emissions scopes and understand what this means for their businesses.
 In most cases, targets are achievable at limited cost.
 Companies should also actively cascade targets through their supply chains.

 Redesign products for sustainability.
 Companies should make sustainability part of design decisions, for example by increasing recyclability and using greener materials.
 Even existing products can be redesigned to reduce supply chain emissions.